Create-Technology-S4/.github/profile/README.md

 #### Week 15 (Client Project, Sprint 1 & 2)

 For the client project, we were not given any specific requirements as to what type of generated content we should focus on.
-We all had very vague ideas on what to do but we all did research to consolidate our concept.
-The research that I have done revolved sepcifcally around the technical aspect.
+We all had very vague ideas on what to do, but we all did research to consolidate our concept.
+The research that I have done revolved specifically around the technical aspect.
 In general, what can we do technically that is achievable within the time frame we have.
 I made some research into what kind of APIs were available as well as what type of generative AI we can incorporate in our project.

 During the many discussion sessions we had over the first sprint, I have communicated my research and given my opinions on what I believed to be feasible as a solution we could deliver to our client in terms of software.

-During the second sprint, I have spent some time putting the research I have done into a demoable prototype.
+During the second sprint, I have spent some time putting the research I have done into a demo-able prototype.
 For this app, I have also made some research into the ways the application can handle user inputs and I have concluded that we can use speech recognition to avoid having the users manually enter their inputs.

 #